 Over the past few years demand for formal instruction in library research has more than doubled.
 The Library has been working with academic departments to better understand faculty expectations for students' ability to conduct library research at different points in their Swarthmore career and to collaborate on ways to meet those expectations.
 We currently offer a range of options for instruction:

 Freshman orientation provides only the most basic of introductions to library services.
 We try and build upon students' initial exposure by visiting all First Year Seminars, regardless of whether or not they have a library assignment.
 Professors of FYSs are encouraged to contact Pamela Harris, Head of Reference, to arrange a class visit.
 Librarians try to help students transition to the academic library by introducing the fundamentals of research, such as an understanding of call numbers, locations, and basic Tripod search methods.

 Usually connected with a specific research assignment, these sessions can provide a useful introduction to core disciplinary resources, specific strategies for searching particular databases, and other higher level research skills.
 These sessions are tailored to specific course content and typically consist of a combination of lecture, group brainstorming, practice questions, role playing and worksheets.
-Instruction sessions may be held either in the classroom or in the Library's Computer Classroom, which has 12 workstations and 24 seats, allowing students to actually work with the online resources.
+Instruction sessions may be held either in the classroom or in the Library's Computer Classroom (306), which has 30 seats.
 The Library prefers to have a faculty member present at these sessions.